racall/QuickClip/README.md

 [中文](./README.zh-Hans.md)

-QuickClip is a macOS menu bar clipboard/snippet utility built with SwiftUI + SwiftData.
+QuickClip is a macOS menu bar code snippets or text snippets utility built with SwiftUI + SwiftData.

 Features